gritzko/librdx/RDX.md

 #### Merging

-Merging two versions of a set is very similar to the merge sort algorithm.
+Merging two versions of a set is very similar to the [merge sort][m] algorithm.
-It only requires one parallel pass of both.
+It only requires one parallel pass of both collections.
-At each step, if the value-order of elements is the same (equal), the merge algorithm recurs into the elements.
+At each step, if the value-order of elements is the same (equal), the merge algorithm recurses into the elements.
 If elements differ, the lesser one is included into the resulting collection and the respective iterator is advanced.